run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ./preinstall-diagnostics-<platform>
 ```

-If the script fails, or if the script succeeds but the Kubernetes system contains components other than Run:ai, locate the file `runai-preinstall-diagnostics.txt` in the current directory and send it to Run:ai technical support.
+If the script shows warnings or errors, locate the file `runai-preinstall-diagnostics.txt` in the current directory and send it to Run:ai technical support.

 For more information on the script including additional command-line flags, see [here](https://github.com/run-ai/preinstall-diagnostics){target=_blank}.